imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 tags: hummingbird, swift
 ---
 ###### Published 2025-02-02
-# Make Using Hummingbird as Firestore API Server
+# Using Hummingbird as Firestore API Server

 ## The project

 I have successfully used Firestore as a database from Vapor, and decided I wanted to try out Hummingbird using the same method.
 I write the blog post mostly for my own sake to document every step in the process before I forget it.
 But I am happy if anyone else finds this blog post and find it useful.

 When I first researched the internet with the help of Google to find if anyone else have done something similar, I came across the post [Getting Started with Firebase for Server-Side Swift](https://medium.com/atlas/getting-started-with-firebase-for-server-side-swift-93c11098702a) by Tyler Milner.
 The JWT and Vapor part of the post was outdated, as he used Vapor 2 and an older version of jwt-kit.
 But I got a lot of useful information out of this post, and wanted to use Hummingbird and jwt-kit to get the same result.
 And as Swift 6 is released now, I also wanted to use this even if it meant to having to grapple with Sendable protocol.

-I wanted to make a reusable Swift package for the JWT signing of the Firestore, and release that as a public package for anyone that want to make a Vapor project connecting to Firestore much easier.
-I decided to name the package DuvedJWT.

 ## Setting up Firebase